Re-examining Einstein's $B$ coefficient and rate equations with the Rabi model: Einstein's rate equations and their solutions for a two-level system in thermal radiation field in free space

 and

-where $A=\frac{\omega_0^3\mu_{12}^2}{3\pi\epsilon_0\hbar c^3}\ge0$ \cite{Weisskopf,Griffiths} is the original (time-independent) Einstein's $A$ coefficient which represents the rate of spontaneous emissions from the upper level to the lower level due to the quantum (vacuum) fluctuations.
-Time-evolution of the probabilities, because of the constraint $P_1(t)+P_2(t)=1$, can be solely determined from any one of the above two equations, say, Eqn.(\ref{eqn:10}) with $P_1(t)$ replaced by $1-P_2(t)$.
-Thus we recast Eqn.(\ref{eqn:10}) with the time-dependent rate of absorptions $R(t)=R_{1\rightarrow2}(t)=-R_{2\rightarrow1}(t)$, as
+where $A=\frac{\omega_0^3\mu_{12}^2}{3\pi\epsilon_0\hbar c^3}\ge0$~\cite{Weisskopf,Griffiths} is the original (time-independent) Einstein's $A$ coefficient which represents the rate of spontaneous emission from the upper level to the lower level due to the quantum (vacuum) fluctuations.
+The time-evolution of these probabilities, because of the constraint $P_1(t)+P_2(t)=1$, can be solely determined from any one of the above two equations, say Eq.~(\ref{eqn:10}), with $P_1(t)$ replaced by $1-P_2(t)$.
+Thus, we recast Eq.~(\ref{eqn:10}) with the time-dependent rate of absorption, $R(t)=R_{1\rightarrow2}(t)=-R_{2\rightarrow1}(t)$, as

-The rate of stimulated transitions was found to be time-independent, say $|R(t)|=|R(0)|=B_{12}u(\omega_0)=B_{21}u(\omega_0)\ge0$, within the first order time-dependent perturbation theory of quantum mechanics with $u(\omega_0)=u_T(\omega_0)$ \cite{Dirac}.
-Weisskopf-Wigner determined the rate coefficient $A$ within the domain of quantum field theory \cite{Dirac,Weisskopf}.
-Eqn.(\ref{eqn:12a}), in such a case, has a physical solution with the initial condition: $P_2(0)=0$, as \cite{Einstein,Griffiths}
+The rate of stimulated transitions was found in ref.~\cite{Dirac} to be time-independent: $|R(t)|=|R(0)|=B_{12}u(\omega_0)=B_{21}u(\omega_0)\ge0$, within the first order time-dependent perturbation theory of quantum mechanics with $u(\omega_0)=u_T(\omega_0)$~\cite{Griffiths}.
+Weisskopf and Wigner determined the rate coefficient $A$ within the domain of quantum field theory~\cite{Dirac,Weisskopf}.
+Eq.~(\ref{eqn:12a}), in such a case, has a physical solution with the initial condition: $P_2(0)=0$, as~\cite{Einstein,Griffiths}

-which is often equated with the (time-independent) Boltzmann probability $P_2(\infty)=\frac{e^{-E_2/k_BT}}{e^{-E_1/k_BT}+e^{-E_2/k_BT}}$ in thermodynamic equilibrium for $t\rightarrow\infty$ \cite{Einstein,Griffiths}.
-Statistical mechanical probability of the lower level, on the other hand, can be given by $P_1(t)=1-P_2(t)$.
-Eqn. (\ref{eqn:12b}) is Einstein's semiclassical result for the statistical mechanical probability.
-Let us call the time-dependent probabilities ($P_1(t)$ and $P_2(t)$), which follow from Eqn. (\ref{eqn:12b}), as Einstein probabilities.
-Dotted lines in FIGs. \ref{fig2} and \ref{fig2a} represent Einstein probabilities.
-Our aim for the rest of the article to modify Einstein probabilities for the consequence of Rabi flopping in the same system within the generalized semiclassical description.
+which is often equated with the (time-independent) Boltzmann probability, $P_2(\infty)=\frac{\text{e}^{-E_2/k_BT}}{\text{e}^{-E_1/k_BT}+\text{e}^{-E_2/k_BT}}$, in thermodynamic equilibrium for $t\rightarrow\infty$~\cite{Einstein,Griffiths}.
+Occupation probability of the lower level, on the other hand, can be given by $P_1(t)=1-P_2(t)$.
+Eq.~(\ref{eqn:12b}) is Einstein's semiclassical result for the occupation probability.
+Let us call the time-dependent probabilities, $P_1(t)$ and $P_2(t)$, which follow from Eq.~(\ref{eqn:12b}), as Einstein probabilities.
+Dotted lines in FIGs. \ref{fig2} and \ref{fig2a} represent the Einstein probabilities.
+Our aim for the rest of the paper is to modify the Einstein probabilities due to the presence of the Rabi flopping in the same system within the generalized semiclassical description.